MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 >[!IMPORTANT]
 > At this time, no edits can be made to the Survey Invitation email message.
 You can, however, preview it as it is set.
 Select the **pencil symbol** on the **Survey Start** row to open the Survey Invitation slider window.
 You may also change the language and preview the message in additional languages.

-### Use reminders
+### Use Reminders

-Survey reminders can go out up .
-You may send up to 3 during the survey window and then a final reminder.
+You may send up to 3 reminders during the survey window and also a final reminder.

-[!TIP]
+>[!TIP]
-Send 2 survey reminders per program.
+>Send 2 survey reminders per program.
 Survey takers will only receive reminders if they haven't completeled their survey.

 Use the **Pencil symbol** to open the slider window and thens:
 - Change reminder send dates already preset